• About Lesley, Lesley Briggs, Founder and Director

 Together with Lesley, Rob sets the strategic direction for Graystone Gallery and oversees marketing, communications and operations for the business.

 He also runs Graystone Communications, a global change management and communications consultancy.
-Rob is passionate about the creative arts and is working on his first novel.
+Rob holds Masters' degrees in Corporate Communications, Occupational Psychology and Creative Writing as well as a BA (Hons) in Philosophy from the University of Reading.
+He is passionate about the creative arts and is working on his first novel.

-He is a Patron of the Royal Scottish Academy of Art and Architecture, a Past Regional Chair of the International Association of Business Communicators, and a Fellow of the Royal Society for Arts, Manufactures and Commerce.
+Rob is a Patron of the Royal Scottish Academy of Art and Architecture, a Past Regional Chair of the International Association of Business Communicators, a Fellow of the Centre for Strategic Communications Excellence and a Fellow of the Royal Society for Arts, Manufactures and Commerce.

-Nava assists Lesley and Rob with the administration and day-to-day support in running the gallery.
+Tamsin supports Lesley and Rob with the administration and day-to-day running of the gallery.